Nirodhachathuri/Nirodhachathuri/README.md

 ### 👨‍💻 About Me

-I'm a **[Full Stack Developer]** with **[Four]** years of experience, specializing in **[ building scalable web applications, optimizing database performance, and machine learning]**.
+I'm a **Full Stack Developer** with **Four** years of experience, specializing in **building scalable web applications, optimizing database performance, and machine learning**.

 I love turning ideas into reality using code and am passionate about learning new technologies and solving complex problems.
-Currently, I'm diving deeper into **[Docker, AWS related services, DynamoDB ]**.
+Currently, I'm diving deeper into **Docker, AWS related services, DynamoDB**.

-- 🔭 I’m currently working on **[A project or specific skill, e.g., a real-time chat application using WebSockets, improving my competitive programming skills]**.
+- 🔭 I’m currently working on **improving my competitive programming skills, enrolled with different type of outsource projects to enhance my knowledge and skills**.
-- 🌱 I’m currently learning **[New language, framework, or concept, e.g., Rust, Vue.js, Advanced SQL]**.
+- 🌱 I’m currently learning **Rust, Vue.js, Advanced SQL**.
-- 👯 I’m looking to collaborate on **[Type of project, e.g., Open Source projects related to JavaScript, projects focused on sustainable technology]**.
+- 👯 I’m looking to collaborate on **Open Source projects related to JavaScript, projects focused on sustainable technology**.
-- 💬 Ask me about **[Topics you are knowledgeable about, e.g., React, API design, DevOps practices]**.
+- 💬 Ask me about **Angular, NodeJs, React, API design, DevOps practices**.
-- 📫 How to reach me: **[Your Email Address]**
+- 📫 How to reach me: **nchathu8@gmail.com**
-- ⚡ Fun fact: **[A personal, non-work-related fact, e.g., I'm a certified barista, I enjoy hiking, I've traveled to 15 countries]**.
+- ⚡ Fun fact: **I'm enjoying listening songs, I enjoy hiking, And Reading Books**.

 ***